sidmohan0/callm/README.md

-# CallM: AI-Powered Cellular Automata Explorer
+# CALLM: AI-Powered Cellular Automata Explorer

-CallM is a streamlined, interactive application for exploring and experimenting with cellular automata.
+CALLM is a streamlined, interactive application for exploring and experimenting with cellular automata.
 Built with Python and Streamlit, it offers a seamless way to visualize complex emergent behaviors from simple rule sets.

 ## Features